 Instead of Enki, in the first book of Enoch it was the arch-angel Uriel who warned Noah of the Deluge and instructed him to build the ark.
 Could it be that they were the same being, as Enki became the arch-angel Uriel in his further evolution?

-Like in the Bible, the final flood of Atlantis had been similairly described as a punishment from Zeus; the god of the gods, in Plato's dialogue "Critias".
+Like in the Bible, the final flood of Atlantis had been similarly described as a punishment from Zeus; the god of the gods, in Plato's dialogue "Critias".

-Noah's story also bears some similarities with both the Chinese "Fu Xi" (or "Fohi"), who was the very first ruler of China according to Chinese mythology, and "Manu"; known in various Hindu traditions as the progenitor of mankind and the very first king to rule this earth.
+Noah's story also bears some similarities with both the Chinese "Fu Xi" (or "Fohi"), who was the very first ruler of China according to Chinese mythology, and "Manu"; known in various Hindu traditions as the progenitor of mankind and the very first king to rule the Earth.